Last update: January 2023

 Experience life around the Mekong up close;

-Cambodia was named as the world’s most friendliest country.
+Cambodia was named as the world’s most friendliest country in 2021.
 On top of that I would like to add that the people of Kratie are without a doubt the friendliest in Cambodia.
 Reason enough to visit.

 3 Reasons to avoid Kratie

 Heavy rains often causes the Mekong to flood during rainy season.
 You don’t want to be around when that happens, trust me.
 During this time the area can be difficult to reach because of flooded roads anyway;

 The heat can be really brutal in Cambodia and Kratie is no exception.
 In the rainy season from May to October temperatures subside, but only by a little.
 The average day temperature may drop to 30 Celsius, but the high humidity will leave you feeling like you’re in a Turkish steam room;

 Except for maybe one or two hotels, Kratie is definitely not a luxury destination.
 There are no posh restaurants and no shopping malls.
 I’m not implying that you have to rough it, but if you travel here with high expectations, you will for sure be disappointed;

 Healthcare in Cambodia is hopelessly underdeveloped.
 Any serious ailments or injuries will most likely result in medical transport to Bangkok or Singapore.
 Expensive and payable up front if you lack proper insurance.